Yuletide 2025 Letter

 Okay, so this movie was a lot more delightful than it had any right to be.
 The script was surprisingly fun and charming.
 There was depth and specificity to the circumstances and the characters and how they all developed that I really enjoyed.
 I love that Zach was unashamedly a nerd but still hot and charming (I’ve liked Bryan Greenburg for a very long time, but I’m only slightly biased).
 And Rachel was hilariously snarky and had some growing to do, but was still very funny and a great person and had such a wonderful relationship with her family.
 The two of them together had such sweet, funny, sexy chemistry that made me totally believe they were destined for each other.
 And I LOVED that they let him remember all their adventures together at the end, or it would have been wasted character development and an uneven relationship between them.
 I also loved the nerd and 80s references sprinkled throughout.

 - I’d love to see more from Zach’s POV.
 There are so many little moments that make me love him.
 That bit where they first meet again in the first loop and they have some banter before Rachel walks away - and he makes this expression that shows he knows he’s blown it.
 Or even just the way he looks at Rachel all throughout - so my jam.
 Maybe we can see some of the scenes again from his POV and his reaction to the weirdness.
-He seems to take everything in stride, but is that just an act?
+He seems to take everything in stride, but that’s just an act?

 - After all the build up… will we get to see Zach use his “most beautiful hands”?? ;)